You want smart political talk without the meltdowns?

 And so the president's choice was simple.

-No reciprocal tariffs, uh, no demands that they remove their tariffs, never challenge the system and just accept the status quo, and Donald Trump chose not to do that.
+No demands that they remove their tariffs, never challenge the system and just accept the status quo.

-As a result, um, I think an unintended consequence is we see a lot of things have changed.
+As a result, I think an unintended consequence is we see a lot of things have changed.

 I'll tell you about that later.

-We didn't this is what he said when he was with the Prime Minister of Canada yesterday.
+And the president yesterday, when he said, we don't want Canadian cars, this is what he said when he was with the Prime Minister of Canada yesterday.

-We don't we don't need your stuff.
+We don't need your stuff.

 We don't really want cars from Canada.

-And we put tariffs on cars from Canada, and at a certain point, it won't make economic sense for Canada to build those cars.
+And at a certain point, it won't make economic sense for Canada to build those cars.

-And we don't want steel from Canada because we're making our own steel, and we're having massive steel plants being built right now as we speak.
+And we don't want steel from Canada because we're making our own steel and we're having massive steel plants being built right now as we speak.

-We really don't want Canadian steel, and we don't want Canadian aluminum and various other things because we want to be able to do it ourselves.
+We really don't want Canadian steel and we don't want Canadian aluminum and various other things because we want to be able to do it ourselves.

 And there's no reason for us to be subsidizing Canada.

-Uh I assume they can.
+I assume they can.

-We protect Canada militarily, and we always will.
+We protect Canada militarily and we always will.

-That's but we always will.
+But we always will.

-But you know, it's not fair.
+But, you know, it's not fair.

 It's a very substantial number.

-It is a very and why is Canada, you know, uh why do they put tariffs on any American products?
+And why is Canada, you know, why do they put tariffs on any American products?

-We they do rely on us for the national security, whether they want to admit it or not, it's just a simple, basic, undeniable truth.
+They do rely on us for their national security, whether they want to admit it or not.

-And for people that doubt that, they they don't know the history of tax cuts, revenues increase because investment is spurred and jobs are created, and you have fewer people uh dependent on government.
+Revenues increase because investment is spurred and jobs are created, and you have fewer people dependent on government.

-And then factor in also the president's plan to make America the most energy dominant country on the face of the earth because we have the resources to do it.
+And then factor in also the president's plan to make America the most energy-dominant country on the face of the earth because we have the resources to do it.

-I think people are now beginning to adapt and adjust to the president's policies and understanding it better, and considering that the people should know better, um, never thought this through or have not followed the news on the $8 trillion and committed monies and manufacturing, et cetera, and the jobs that'll be created and the wealth that'll be created and the energy factor of this is kind of amazing to me.
+And considering that the people should know better, never thought this through or have not followed the news on the $8 trillion and committed monies and manufacturing, et cetera, and the jobs that will be created and the wealth that'll be created and the energy factor of this is kind of amazing to me.

-We do we actually both need each other.
+We actually both need each other.

 We need certain things from them.